Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diclofen gel is used for local treatment of the affected areas of the body.
-After topical application, it demonstrates strong anti-inflammatory, decongestant and analgesic activity.
+Diclofen gel is used for local treatment of affected areas of the body.
+After local application, it demonstrates strong anti-inflammatory, anti-edematous and analgesic activity.

-The therapeutic effect of the drug develops when the processes of biosynthesis of GHG components are suppressed, as well as kinins and other inflammatory mediators.
-The medicine allows you to normalize the function of lysosomal membranes and reduces the temperature in the zone of inflammation.
-[1]
+The therapeutic effect of the drug develops with the suppression of the processes of biosynthesis of PG components, as well as kinins and other inflammatory mediators.
+The drug allows to normalize the function of lysosomal membranes and reduces the temperature in the area of inflammation development. [ 1 ]

 Indications Diclofen gel

-It is used for the local treatment of inflammation and pain appearing in the area of muscles with tendons, joints and ligaments (traumatic or rheumatic in nature).
+It is used for local treatment of inflammation and pain that appears in the area of muscles with tendons, joints and ligaments (of traumatic or rheumatic origin).

 Release form